ShreyalJ/shreyalJ.github.io/_posts/2022-09-27-Domain-Enumeration-with-PowerView-Part-1.md

 ```
 #### Domain Users

-It's always better to run the command with proper specifications like using `-Identity` to mention the users, this prevents huge amount of data being returned in response.
+It's better to run the command with proper specifications like using `-Identity` to mention the users, this prevents huge amount of data being returned in response.
 ```
 PS C:\Users\Administrator\Desktop> Get-DomainUser -Identity jdoe, HulkSM | select logoncount, objectsid, displayname | fl